• Skip to primary navigation

 Why you'll love this recipe

-• Ultimate comfort food - Aloo gosht is comfort food at its best.
+• Ultimate comfort food: Aloo gosht is comfort food at its best.
 There's just something about a meat and potato pairing that makes one feel cozy and think of home and family.

 Ingredient notes

-Please see the recipe card at the bottom of this post for the complete list of ingredients with measurements plus recipe instructions.
+Please refer to the recipe card at the bottom of this post for the complete list of ingredients, measurements, and detailed recipe instructions.

 Substitutions & variations